 Oregon Council Federation of Fly Fishers Scholarship - Two awards to graduate students researching native fishes of interest to the Oregon Council.

 James Sedell Graduate Award in Fisheries and Wildlife - Awarded to graduate students working on native fish conservation, aquatic habitat restoration, and landscape conservation planning.
 Full-time graduate students based on merit, research potential, leadership and financial need.
 May also be used for travel.

 Sunriver Anglers Club Scholarship - Two awards to full-time graduate students conducting research on fish or habitat ecology in Eastern Oregon.
 Preference to Oregon residents.

-David B. and Georgia Leupold Marshall Wildlife Graduate Scholarship - full-time graduate student conducting research with strong management implications for wildlife or wildlife issues of special interest.
-Preference given to members of OR-TWS.
+David B. and Georgia Leupold Marshall Wildlife Graduate Scholarship - Full-time graduate student conducting research with strong management implications for wildlife or wildlife issues of special interest.
+Preference is given to members of OR-TWS.

 Munson Wildlife Graduate Scholarship - Awarded to a full-time wildlife graduate student with an interest in interdisciplinary natural resources management and research.
 Oregon resident preferred.
 May be used for travel, supplies, etc. (see below for how to apply).

 Briggs Scholarship in Biogeography – Recipients should have completed their undergraduate degree at another institution in the US or abroad.
 Preference to students with a strong interest in the distribution and evolution of terrestrial, freshwater, or marine organisms.